Code-Institute-Submissions/dybacz-theambertree_JulyResub/README.md

 * __Custom Admin Panel__

-    - This feature is still in need of further devlopment
+    - This feature is still in need of further development

     - Booking Slots tab New Booking Slots button which will allow for the batch creation and processing of booking slots.
 This feature will also allow the users who are authenticated as staff or higher to quickly create and manage open time slots for future bookings in batch requests rather than having to create and manage each slot individually